-This topic describes the benefits and usage notes of Hypertext Transfer Protocol Secure (HTTPS) secure acceleration and how it works.
-HTTPS secure acceleration encrypts HTTPS connections between clients and Alibaba Cloud Content Delivery Network (CDN) nodes.
+This topic describes the benefits and usage notes of HTTPS secure acceleration and how it works.
+HTTPS secure acceleration is used to encrypt HTTPS connections between clients and Alibaba Cloud Content Delivery Network (CDN) nodes.
 It ensures data security during transmission.

 What is HTTPS?

-Hypertext Transfer Protocol (HTTP) transmits data in plaintext and does not encrypt data in any form.
+HTTP is used to transmit data in plaintext.
+In this case, data is not encrypted.
 As an extension of HTTP, HTTPS is an HTTP channel designed to ensure data security.
-In HTTPS, the communication protocol is encrypted by using Transport Layer Security (TLS) or Secure Sockets Layer (SSL).
+In HTTPS, the communication protocol is encrypted based on Transport Layer Security (TLS) or Secure Sockets Layer (SSL).
 HTTPS supports authenticated and encrypted connections.
 Therefore, it is widely used to transmit sensitive data, such as transactions, over the Internet.

-According to a report released by Electronic Frontier Foundation (EFF) in 2017, more than 50% of web traffic worldwide is transmitted over HTTPS.
+A report released by Electronic Frontier Foundation (EFF) in 2017 shows that more than 50% of web traffic worldwide is transmitted over HTTPS.

 How it works

 After you enable HTTPS in the Alibaba Cloud CDN console, requests transmitted from clients to CDN nodes are encrypted over HTTPS.
 CDN nodes retrieve requested resources from origin servers and then return the resources to clients based on the HTTPS settings of the origin servers.
 We recommend that you configure and enable HTTPS for your origin server to implement end-to-end HTTPS encryption.

 - The client sends a request over HTTPS.